cnabilou/SoundManager/README.md

 SoundManager
 ============

-This code helps automatically set your phone volume, ringtone according to the user schedule.
+This code automatically set your phone volume, ringtone according to the user schedule.

+How to use it.